wp-plugins/activecampaign-subscription-forms/readme.txt

 Contributors: activecampaign
 Tags: activecampaign, subscribe, email, newsletter, signup, marketing, plugin, widget, sidebar Requires at least: 2
-Tested up to: 3.2.1
+Tested up to: 3.4.2
 Stable tag: trunk

-The ActiveCampaign email marketing plugin connects WordPress with your email marketing software and allows you to choose a subscription form to embed (as a widget) anywhere on your site.
+This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site.
+After enabling go to Appearance > Widgets to activate this plugin.

 == Description ==

-The ActiveCampaign plugin connects WordPress with your [email marketing software](http://www.activecampaign.com/) and allows you to choose a subscription form to embed (as a widget) anywhere on your site.
+This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site.
 After enabling go to Appearance > Widgets to activate this plugin.

-For more information & to download a free trial visit the [ActiveCampaign](http://www.activecampaign.com/) web site.
+For more information and to download a free trial visit the [ActiveCampaign](http://www.activecampaign.com/) web site.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload the entire "activecampaign_subscribe" Zip file to the Plugins section of WordPress.
+1. Upload the entire "activecampaign" Zip file to the Plugins section of WordPress.
 2. Activate the plugin through the Plugins section in WordPress.
-3. Visit Appearance > Widgets and drag the "ActiveCampaign Subscription Form" widget to a sidebar.
+3. Visit Appearance > Widgets and drag the "ActiveCampaign" widget to a sidebar.
 4. Fill in your ActiveCampaign connection details, then hit Save.
 5. Choose a subscription form to display, then hit Save again.